 A history curriculum for the classical child, The Story of the World was put together by Susan Wise Bauer, a college professor from Virginia.
-I was, like many of you, introduced to her work through her best-selling how-to homeschool book, The Well-Trained Mind.
+Like many of you, I was introduced to her work through her best-selling how-to homeschool book, The Well-Trained Mind.

 This year, my oldest is in first grade, so we started with the first volume of Story of the World which covers the Ancients.
-We are now well into the year and I have learned a thing or two (or eight) about how to teach this curriculum so our history days go more smoothly.
+We are now well into the year and I have learned a few things about how to teach this curriculum so our history days go more smoothly.

 Eight lessons I learned from teaching Story of the World

 1. A child reluctant to color will color if I give him a new set of crayons/markers/coloring pencils.

 Each of The Story of the World Activity Guides includes historical coloring pages that go with each chapter.
 They can be used to keep hands busy as you read aloud from the textbook full of historical stories.
 Blank maps are included for each chapter, too.
 Children can follow simple directions to create colorful maps to make sense of the geography for each lesson.